LeHuyTuong/Train-Ticket-Office/README.md

 - Create seat codes (e.g. `A1`, `A2`, ...) inside a carriage.

 #### 🧭 Trip Management
+- Designed the trip and seat querying strategy to handle ~36,000 seat records in the database without performance issues by using pagination instead of loading everything at once.
+- Implemented paging (e.g. 10 trips per page) with Spring Data JPA `Pageable`, so that each search request only retrieves a small, relevant subset of trips and their seats, reducing response time and payload size.

 - Define **Trips** as:
   - Train + Route + departureTime + arrivalTime.